 SSD personnel will document dates and times of school buildings and classrooms being utilized to serve students to support contact tracing.
-A Related Services staff member will transition to no more than 3 schools per day unless there is an imminent circumstance.
+SSD personnel will transition to no more than 3 schools per day unless there is an imminent circumstance.

 Related Service